Burton, Texas

 Burton is a city in Washington County, Texas, United States.
-The population was 359 at the 2000 census.
 Prior to the 2010 census, Burton changed its status from a town to a city.
-The population was 300 at the 2010 census.
+Its population was 294 at the 2020 census.

 History

-Burton was established in 1870 by John M. Burton; a native of Greensboro, Georgia.
-In June 1869 Burton sold land to trustees of the Houston and Texas Central Railroad and then sold to citizens.
+Burton was established in 1870 by John M. Burton, a native of Greensboro, Georgia.
+In June 1869, Burton sold land to trustees of the Houston and Texas Central Railroad and then sold to citizens.
 The arrival of the railroad after the Civil War benefited the community.
 The town received its first postmaster on September 23, 1870.
-By 1910 its population was 600.
+By 1910, its population was 600.
 The community was incorporated on October 25, 1972.

 Geography

-According to the United States Census Bureau, the town has a total area of 1.2 square miles (3.1 km^{2}), all of it land.
+According to the United States Census Bureau, the town has a total area of 1.2 square miles (3.1 km^{2}), all land.

 Burton lies on Highway 290 between Austin and Houston.